mongodb-developer/social-app-demo/README.md

 1. `pages/api/auth/[...auth0].js`
     - This file handles all of the authentication routes for the Auth0 API. (login, logout, etc.)
+1. `pages/index.js`
+    - We are using the Auth0 method `withPageAuthRequired` to protect our main application page, requiring the user to be logged in.
 1. `pages/api/flutter/index.js`
     - We are now using Auth0 to protect this endpoint, and we are getting the user's access token to pass to the Data API.
     - Instead of `api-key`, we are now using the `jwtTokenString` for authentication to the Data API.